sequenceiq/slider/src/site/markdown/building.md

-This will create `hbase-0.97.0-SNAPSHOT.tar.gz` in the directory `hbase-assembly/target/` in the hbase source tree.
+This will create `hbase-0.96.0.tar.gz` in the directory `hbase-assembly/target/` in the hbase source tree.

-    export HBASE_VERSION=0.97.0-SNAPSHOT

-or

     export HBASE_VERSION=0.96.0

     pushd hbase-assembly/target